cknd/stackprinter/README.md

 By default, it tries to be somewhat polite about screen space.
 (It only shows a few source lines and the function header, and only the variables in the visible code, and only (?)
 500 characters per variable).
 You can [configure](https://github.com/cknd/stackprinter/blob/master/stackprinter/__init__.py#L82-L127) exactly how verbose things should be.
 It also attempts advanced stunts like "dot attribute lookups", "showing the shape of numpy arrays".

 The default output is plain text, which is good for log files.
-For some reason, there is also a color mode 🌈, enabled by passing `style='darkbg'` or `style='lightbg'` to any of the methods below (or `'darkbg2'` or `'lightbg2'`).
+For some reason, there is also a color mode 🌈, enabled by passing `style='darkbg'` or `style='lightbg'` to any of the methods below (or `'darkbg2'`, `'darkbg3'`, `'lightbg2'`, `'lightbg3'` ).
 It's an attempt at [semantic highlighting](https://medium.com/@brianwill/making-semantic-highlighting-useful-9aeac92411df), i.e. the colors follow the different variables instead of the syntax, like so:

 <img src="https://raw.githubusercontent.com/cknd/stackprinter/master/darkbg.png" width="400">   <img src="https://raw.githubusercontent.com/cknd/stackprinter/master/notebook.png" width="400">